developersorli/ImmichFrame_nowebview_Android/README.md

-If you break it.
-The solution is to buy a new Frameo board or send it to the factory to be repaired.
+If you break it, the solution is to buy a new Frameo board or send it to the factory for firmware repair.

-Or you can use this apk which does not use webview component.
+Or you can use this apk which does not use webview component and just works.